tsipkens/mat-tfer-pma/README.md

 particle mass analyzer (CPMA) and aerosol particle mass analyzer (APM).
-This is primarily done using a novel set of expressions derived from particle tracking methods, information for which is given in an associated paper [(Sipkens, Olfert, and Rogak, 2019a)][ast19],
+This is primarily done using a novel set of expressions derived from particle tracking methods, information for which is given in an associated paper [(Sipkens, Olfert, and Rogak, 2019a)][ast19].
-A method is also included to perform finite difference simulations of the particle number throughout the classifier and evaluate the resultant numerical transfer function.
+A function is also included to perform finite difference simulations of the particle number throughout the classifier and evaluate the resultant numerical transfer function.
-Further information on the different methods in this distributions is given as header information in each file, such that only a brief overview is provided here.
+Further information on the different methods in this program is given as header information in each file, such that only a brief overview is provided here.

 This program contains two main components: